15A NCAC 10E .0104 USE OF AREAS REGULATED

 (15) the portion of R. Wayne Bailey-Caswell that is located north of U.S. 158 and east of N.C.
 119

-(c) No person, when using any public fishing or boating access area, shall deposit any debris or refuse anywhere on the grounds of the area.
-No person, when using any public fishing or boating access area, shall do any act which is prohibited or neglect to do any act which is required by signs or markings placed on such area under authority of this Rule for the purpose of regulating the use of the area.
-At any time when all designated parking zones on any public fishing or boating access area are full, any person may enter and use such facilities, provided such person makes other arrangements for parking and violates none of the provisions of this Rule or the signs or markings made or posted pursuant hereto.
+(d) No person, when using any public fishing or boating access area, shall deposit debris or refuse anywhere on the grounds of the area.
+No person, when using any public fishing or boating access area, shall do any act that is prohibited or neglect to do any act that is required by signs or markings placed on such area under authority of this Rule for the purpose of regulating the use of the area.

-(e) Except where facilities are provided, it is unlawful to use any boating access area for purposes other than the launching of boats and parking vehicles and boat trailers.
-All other uses—including swimming, skiing, camping, building fires, operating concessions or other activities not directly involved with launching of boats—are prohibited, except that those activities including fish weigh-ins and for which a permit has been issued may be conducted, provided that the permit authorizing such activity is available for inspection by wildlife enforcement officers at the time the activity is taking place.
+(f) Except where facilities are provided, it is unlawful to use any boating access area for purposes other than the launching of boats and parking vehicles and boat trailers.
+All other uses, including swimming, skiing, camping, building fires, operating concessions or other activities not directly involved with launching of boats are prohibited, except those activities, including fish weigh-ins, for which a permit has been issued may be conducted, provided that the permit authorizing such activity is available for inspection by wildlife enforcement officers at the time the activity is taking place.

 History Note: Authority G.S.
 75A-14; 113-134; 113-264;